Georgia Rape and Statutory Rape Laws

 If you or someone you know has been raped, contact any of the following resources:

 Rape is a violent criminal action which carries huge penalties and repercussions if found guilty -- that is why legal representation for such a criminal charge is absolutely crucial.
-If you find yourself facing a rape or statutory rape charge, have a Georgia criminal defense lawyer review your case at no charge.
+Sometimes the verdict comes down to whether affirmative consent was provided by the alleged victim.
+If you find yourself facing a rape or statutory rape charge, talk to a Georgia criminal defense lawyer today.